 - Pressure on the sacral nerve roots from sacroiliac joint dysfunction

-Symptoms of sacroiliac joint dysfunction may include a sciatica-like pain or numbness that is often described as a deep ache felt inside the leg more so than a linear, well-defined geographic area of pain/numbness found in true sciatica.
+Symptoms of sacroiliac joint dysfunction may include a sciatica-like pain or numbness that is often described as a deep ache felt inside the leg.
+This ache is typically diffuse, whereas true sciatica causes pain and numbness in a specific, linear area of the buttock, thigh, and leg.

 - Pressure on the sciatic nerve from piriformis muscle

-This pressure on the sciatic nerve can tighten and irritate the sciatic nerve (called piriformis syndrome).
-Symptoms of piriformis syndrome may include a sciatica-like pain and/or numbness in the leg that is usually more intense above the knee, usually starts in the rear rather than the low back, and often spares the low back of symptoms or signs.
+Tightness or spasms in the piriformis muscle can put pressure on the sciatic nerve, causing it to become irritated.
+This condition is called piriformis syndrome).
+Symptoms of piriformis syndrome may include a sciatica-like pain and/or numbness in the leg that is usually more intense above the knee.
+It usually starts in the buttock rather than the low back.

 In addition, any change in the body, such as carrying extra weight while pregnant, can also lead to sciatica symptoms.